hmendezp/projects/README.md

 Personal Project about Fraction Class to implementent operations on fractions.

-You need GNUstep installed, and the compile with this command line:
+You need GNUstep installed, and then you can compile with this command line:

 gcc `gnustep-config --objc-flags` -L /GNUstep/System/Library/Libraries FractionTest.m Fraction.m -o FractionTest -lgnustep-base -lobjc